-Campus Safety will make internal notifications regarding the missing person to the following: the college President, Vice President of Academic Affairs, Vice President of Finance and Facilities, Dean of Student Services and the Vice President of Human Resources.
+Campus Safety will make internal notifications regarding the missing person to the following: The College President, Executive Director of Human Resources & Labor Relations, Provost & Vice President of Academic Affairs and the Vice President for Student Affairs and Outreach.
 In the event of a missing child, parents or a legal guardian will be notified immediately.